jorge-leon/femto/style.md

 Femto is coded in C and Lisp.
 For C code use the Kernighan and Ritchie (K&R) style, using 4 spaces for indentation.

-This style can be setup in GNU Emacs using the following elisp code
+This style can be set up in GNU Emacs using the following elisp code

 ```lisp